vahlkar/penne/README.md

-# React Hello World
+# Penne

-A simple React Hello World application built with Vite.
+A penetration testing reporting tool written in React with browser based local storage and no backend dependency.

 ## Getting Started